chipster/chipster-openshift/k3s/ldap.md

 ```

-The first part wil add the option `auth-jaas-conf-path` to the `auth`'s configuration file in `conf/chipster.yaml`.
+The first part will add the option `auth-jaas-conf-path` to the `auth`'s configuration file in `conf/chipster.yaml`.
 It will make `auth` to load the jaas.config from the given file path instead of the default file in the jar pacakge.

 The second part will create that file to `conf/jaas.config` and define its contents.
 Yaml block style, started by the pipe character `|`, allows us to embed other file formats in this yaml file.
 Just make sure that you indent all the lines with a consistent number (or more) space characters.
 Indenting with tab charactes is not allowed in yaml.